Use the following menu options to navigate the Skylar One user interface:

 Controlling Log Settings

-In rare cases, you may need to modify log levels or suppression of certain logs in SL1, usually at the request of ScienceLogic Customer Support.
+In rare cases, you may need to modify log levels or suppression of certain logs in Skylar One, usually at the request of ScienceLogic Customer Support.
 To do so, you will navigate to the PHP Developer Logs page (System > Tools > PHP Developer Logs).
 This section describes the options included on the PHP Developer Logs page.

 Setting UI Developer Log Levels